verygoodplugins/freescout-github/README.md

 1. **Open a conversation** in FreeScout
 2. **Click "Create GitHub Issue"** in the sidebar GitHub Issues section
-3. **Review AI-generated content**:
+3. **Wait for AI generation** (10-15 seconds):
    - Title and description are automatically generated
-   - Labels are suggested based on conversation and AI analysis
+   - Labels are suggested based on conversation context and AI analysis
-   - Assignees can be manually selected
-4. **Customize if needed** and click "Create Issue"
+   - Progress indicator shows generation status
+4. **Review and customize** the generated content if needed
-5. **Issue is created** and automatically linked to the conversation
+5. **Click "Create Issue"** - issue is created and automatically linked to the conversation

+> **Note**: GPT-5 models provide higher quality results with optimized performance (10-15 seconds).
+GPT-4o-mini is available for even faster responses if needed.

 ### Linking Existing Issues